ryul99/MemoriProxy/README.md

 # MemoriProxy

 MemoriProxy is a FastAPI service that embeds [Memori](https://github.com/GibsonAI/Memori) context-aware memory into any LiteLLM workflow.
-It boots a LiteLLM proxy in-process, enriches every call through the Memori SDK, and exposes a friendly `/chat/completions` endpoint with both standard and streaming responses.
+It enriches every call through the Memori SDK, exposes a friendly `/chat/completions` endpoint with both standard and streaming responses, and forwards all other routes directly to an OpenAI-compatible upstream API.

 ## Features
 - **Chat Completions API** mirroring the OpenAI-compatible `/v1/chat/completions` contract
 - **Server-Sent Events (SSE) streaming** support with `[DONE]` termination tokens
-- **Automatic LiteLLM proxy management** (startup, readiness check, graceful shutdown)
 - **Memori conscious ingestion** enabled by default for contextual memory
-- **Catch-all HTTP proxy** so non-chat routes still flow through LiteLLM
+- **Catch-all HTTP proxy** so non-chat routes are forwarded unchanged to your upstream (e.g. `https://api.openai.com`)

 ## Requirements
 - Python 3.12+
-- Access to providers configured through LiteLLM (see `litellm_config.yaml`)
+- Access to providers configured through LiteLLM (via environment variables or your own config)
 - Optional: `uv` or `pip` for dependency installation

 ## Installation